Gasman2014/KC2PK/.github/README.md

 ![](screenshots/web.png)

-'Green' components are ones that are on the PK database and for which there is an adequate stock.
-'Pink' components are on the PK database but the stock is insufficient for the project.
-(There are some items I have recently ordered which is why they have not yet been allocated inventory numbers and are in my INBOX).
-'Bluey-green' lines are parts that I am not keeping a stock record of with PK e.g.	 various pin headers here.
-The 'brownish' lines are ones where there is more than one component in the PK database that meets the parameters set and this was the one that was chosen at run time (see above).
+The 'pale grey' lines are ones where there is more than one component in the PK database that meets the parameters set and this was the one that was chosen at run time (see above).
 If you elect not to choose until you stock pick, there is an extra warning on the BOM sheet & the BOM total is not calculated as it is not meaningful.

-I have added some icons for ROHS status and manufacturing status (with tooltips).
-The icons & stylesheets need to remain in the 'assets' directory.
+(I might yet change this to do the calculation but identfy that n parts have not been included).

+The 'dark gray' lines are for components that are not registered with PartKeepr.
+For example, you might choose to not manage some items in PartKeepr. e.g. There may be some mounting hardware on the BOM which is needed for assembly but the stock of hardware is not recorded in PartKeepr.

+This will also highlight items which have not been incorporated in the PartKeepr database and ensures that all items that appear on the BOM have been validated by inclusion in the database.

  The output page is a webpage (webpage.html) in the same directory as the script.

 ![](screenshots/web1.png)